vanjs-org/van/addons/van_cone/README.md

 This lightweight (less than 250 lines) VanJS addon adds the following features:
 - Navigation powered by custom router with async loading
+    - url and query param parsing
     - integrates with browser history
     - state object integrates with browser history
-    - url and query param parsing
+    - determine current active route
+    - define different backend endpoints for fetching data if different than route's front end url
-- `navLink` component for generating links based off of named routes
+- `link` component for generating links based off of named routes
-    - easily add url and query params
+    - easily add url and query params as object
-    - active class css styling
+    - dynamic css styling for active route
+    - pass additional context data such as a prefetched data or other configuration

 # Overview